hamidkarimi/DeepDIG/README.md

 ## Initialization

-1. Clone the project by running `git clone git@github.com:hamidkarimi/DeepDIG.git` in a path on your machine.
-Let's call this path _CodePath_
+1. Download the zip file of the code from this repository.
+Unzip it and rename the directory to **DeepDIGCode**.
+Let's assume this directory in a path called _CodePath_ on your machine (e.g., _CodePath_  can /user/Downloads)
 2. Run `initial_script.py`.
 It prompts for a path on your machine to create a directory holding the data, results, etc. Make sure there is enough space in that path where you place the project (at least a couple of GBs).
 Let's call this path _ProjectPath_
-3. Copy or cut **Data** from the cloned Github repository to _ProjectPath_/DeepDIG/
+3. Copy or cut **Data** from the DeepDIGCode directory to _ProjectPath_/DeepDIG/

-4. MNIST and FASHIONMNIST data are already uploaded.
+4. Data for MNIST and FASHIONMNIST are already uploaded.
 For CIFAR10, download the data from [here](https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz), unzip it and copy the files into _ProjectPath_/DeepDIG/CIFAR10

 4. In `config.py` change  the variable PATH to _ProjectPath_ i.e., the path that you entered when running `initial_script.py`